 These heaters operate on the same principle except they are a convection heater and so they are dead silent.
 They also store the heat into ceramic bricks.
 For more on these heaters

-How does electric thermal storage save money on my power bill?
+3.What is electric thermal storage save money on my power bill?

 Electric thermal storage will help you save money on your power bill due to the night time usage.
 You actually buy the power from your local power utility at a cheaper rate.
 The heaters take the storage and enter the ceramic bricks during these cheaper rates.